yetanotherco/aligned_layer/docs/introduction/2_faq.md

 ### What is the throughput of Aligned?

 Aligned runs the verifier’s code natively.
 The verification time depends on the proof system, program run, and public input.
 Generally, most verifiers can be run in the order of ms on consumer-end hardware.
 We can optimize the code for speed and leverage parallelization by running it natively.
-Taking 3 ms per proof, Aligned could verify 300 proofs per second and, using parallelization, over 10,000 proofs per second.
+Current testnet can verify more than 2500 proofs per second.

 ### How does the throughput of Aligned compare with Ethereum?

 Ethereum runs on top of the EVM.
 Each block is limited to 30,000,000 gas.
 Since the most efficient proof systems take at least 250,000 gas, Ethereum can verify 120 proofs per block.
-Aligned runs the code natively and leverages parallelization, reaching 10,000 proofs in the same period.
+Aligned runs the code natively and leverages parallelization, reaching 30,000 proofs in the same period.

 ### Is Aligned an Ethereum L2?